Skip to Main Content

 International Criminal Court

-The International Criminal Court (ICC) is an independent judicial body with jurisdiction over persons charged with genocide, crimes against humanity and war crimes.
+The International Criminal Court (ICC) is an independent judicial body that may exercise jurisdiction over persons charged with genocide, crimes against humanity, war crimes and the crime of aggression.

 The ICC is not part of the UN